laravel/docs/queues.md

 > {note} Binary data, such as raw image contents, should be passed through the `base64_encode` function before being passed to a queued job.
 Otherwise, the job may not properly serialize to JSON when being placed on the queue.

-#### Handling Relations
+#### Handling Relationships

-Because loaded relationships also get serialized, jobs can become quite large.
-To prevent relations from being serialized, you can call the `withoutRelations` method on the model before setting it on the job's property:
+Because loaded relationships also get serialized, the serialized job string can become quite large.
+To prevent relations from being serialized, you can call the `withoutRelations` method on the model when setting a property value.
+This method will return an instance of the model with no loaded relationships:

     /**
      * Create a new job instance.